-The Credit Union has entered into interest rate swap contracts to hedge the Credit Union's exposure to interest rate risks.
-As at December 31, 2015, the Credit Union had entered into interest rate swap contracts for a total of \$15,000 (2014 - \$25,000) of notional principal, whereby the Credit Union has agreed to pay fixed interest rates and receive at variable interest rates based on banker's acceptance rates for one month.
-These swap contracts have fixed interest rates ranging from 1.75% to 2.34%.
-The corresponding liability at year end is \$200 (2014 - \$320).
-The Credit Union has pledged \$2,990 in investments to secure these agreements.
-These agreements mature in 2016.
+Throughout 2016, the Credit Union has entered into interest rate swap contracts to hedge the Credit Union's exposure to interest rate risks.
+As at December 31, 2016, the Credit Union had entered into interest rate swap contracts for a total of nil (2015 - \$15,000) of notional principal, whereby the Credit Union has agreed to pay fixed interest rates and receive at variable interest rates based on banker's acceptance rates for one month.
+These 2015 swap contracts had fixed interest rates ranging from 1.75% to 2.34%.
+The corresponding liability at year end is nil (2015 - \$200).

 The Credit Union has entered into forward contracts to hedge the Credit Union's exposure to foreign currency fluctuations.
-As at December 31, 2015, the Credit Union had entered into forward contracts for a total of \$1,000 (2014 - \$16,200) of notional amount, whereby it has agreed to settle at various exchange rates for both U.S. dollars and Euros.
-The corresponding asset and liability at year end is \$54 (2014 - \$241) and nil (2014 - \$18), respectively.
-The contracts mature in 2016.
+As at December 31, 2016, the Credit Union had entered into forward contracts for a total of nil (2015 - \$1,000) of notional amount, whereby it has agreed to settle at various exchange rates for both U.S. dollars and Euros.
+The corresponding asset and liability at year end is nil (2015 - \$54) and nil (2015 - nil), respectively.